dell/jlt/README.md

 `k` S. Dasgupta and A. Gupta.
 "An elementary proof of the Johnson-Lindenstrauss Lemma."
 1999. [link to paper](https://cseweb.ucsd.edu/~dasgupta/papers/jl.pdf)

-Recent work on tight lower bounds for `k` K. G. Larsen and J. Nelson.
+Tight lower bounds for `k` K. G. Larsen and J. Nelson.
 "Optimality of the Johnson-Lindenstrauss Lemma."
 2017 IEEE 58th Annual Symposium on Foundations of Computer Science (FOCS). [link to paper](https://ieeexplore.ieee.org/document/8104096)

 ***